A Guide to Flying with an Emotional Support Animal in CanadaReading Time: 5 minutes

 If you’re looking into flying with an ESA in Canada then the most important step is getting an emotional support animal letter.
 This will be your proof of your need for an ESA, which you will need in order to fly.
 No exceptions.

-An ESA letter must be written by a medical or licensed mental health professional, and contain the following information:
+An ESA letter must be written by a medical or qualified mental health professional, and contain the following information:

 – You have been assessed by a qualified mental health professional and were found to have an impairment that substantially limits one or more major life activities.

-– The letter’s issuer is a licensed mental health professional who is treating you, as well as their license details (date and authority of issue, type of license)
+– The letter’s issuer is a qualified mental health professional who is treating you, as well as their license details (date and authority of issue, type of license)

 – Your emotional support animal is necessary for your ongoing treatment, including for support during travel and/or at your destination.